elastisys/compliantkubernetes/docs/user-guide/metrics.md

 Grafana can be accessed at the endpoint provided by the Welkin install scripts.
 If you have configured Dex you can login with a connected account, which can be limited to specific email domains.

 Welkin deploys Grafana with a selection of dashboards by default.
-Dashboards are accessed by clicking the Dashboard icon (four squares) at the lefthand side of the Grafana window and selecting Browse.
+Dashboards are accessed by clicking the Dashboard icon (four squares) at the left-hand side of the Grafana window and selecting Browse.
 Some examples of useful dashboards are listed below.

 #### Node health